-Vellum is a popular book formatting software, but it is PC only.
+Vellum is a popular book formatting software, but it is Mac only.
 Getting it to run on your PC can be a huge hassle.
 A lot of authors will even go so far as the buy a Mac, just so they can use this software.

 Thankfully, there are solutions, the most important of which is to…not buy Vellum at all.

 Instead, take a moment to check out Atticus.
 It's the best Vellum alternative, does everything that Vellum can do, costs $100 less, and is available on all platforms, including PC.
+So, you might as well save yourself money and the hassle.

 There's no doubt about it, if you want Vellum-like capabilities on your PC, Atticus is 100% the way to go.